Skyriss/ansible-vault-task/roles/ssl/README.md

-# Ansible NGINX role
+# Ansible SSL role

-This role generates ACME SSL certificates and configures NGINX Open Source on your target host to use HTTPS.
+This role copies local SSL certificate to target NGINX server and configures NGINX Open Source on your target host to use HTTPS.

 ## Role dependencies
 This role require the following roles, that will be applied: